-This two hour session will look at some of the ways social media can help you stand out and create effective, engaging and targeted messaging.
-It will equip you with the expertise and knowledge you need to take content you already have and bring your designs to life, all while showcasing your skills and raising awareness of what makes your practice distinctive.
+In this three-hour session we’ll look at some of the ways that social media can help you stand out and create effective, engaging and targeted messaging.
+How can you take advantage of the visual nature of architecture to bring your design-led profession to life as well as showcasing your skills and raising awareness of what makes your own practice distinctive.

-We’ll consider the benefits and challenges of different social media platforms including Twitter, Facebook, Instagram and LinkedIn and review case-studies of good and not-so-good practice.
-This seminar will also explore how to embed architecture in the imagination of potential clients.
+We’ll discuss the merits and demerits of the different social media platforms – including Twitter, Facebook, Instagram and LinkedIn – as well as looking at case-studies of good and not-so-good practice and explore how to embed architecture in the imagination of your potential clients.

 The session will be as interactive as possible with lots of conversation around your organisation and experiences as well as some case studies and discussion about the opportunity that social media offers.

-Alan Meban offers social media training, coaching and consultancy, often with small businesses and charities or academic institutions.
-He is a prominent freelance journalist covering politics (Slugger O’Toole), technology (Sync NI) and culture (Alan in Belfast).
-He has provided tailored social media training to a wide range of clients and he chairs FactCheckNI’s advisory panel.
+Alan Meban is a prominent blogger writing about politics (Slugger O’Toole), technology (Sync NI) and culture (Alan in Belfast).
+He has provided tailored social media training to a wide range of clients.
+Appointed to Ofcom’s Advisory Committee for Northern Ireland, he also chairs FactCheckNI’s advisory panel.